agentic-simulation/hackernews-simulation/README.md

 ## Dataset
 We use HackerNew's official API to gather user's real world activity data.
 Due to storage limit, datasets in this repo are truncated to first 1000 records.
 Full dataset is [available here](https://huggingface.co/datasets/dannylee1020/hackernews-simulation)

+## Limitations
+Some challenges we faced from building the simulations are:
+- The simulation simplifies agent behavior compared to real HackerNews users
+- Limited dataset size may not fully represent the diversity of real-world interactions
+- Computational constraints restrict the scale and complexity of simulations
+- Temporal dynamics may not capture long-term trends and evolving user behaviors
+- Some social dynamics present in real platforms (like group formation) are not modeled
+- Ranking algorithm we designed may not accurately reflect how HackerNews ranks the posts.

 ## Installation